 A sitemap gives search engines a clear overview of your website.
 Sitemaps consist of tags in which you describe your video.
 The difference with a regular sitemap is, that a video sitemap contains tags for the video metadata.
 It makes no difference for video SEO whether you create an entirely new sitemap or add tags to an existing sitemap.

 Tip: make sure your sitemap is as complete as possible.
 The more information, the better search engines index your video.

 Closed captions are usually used as subtitles for the hearing impaired.
 Here, every audible sound is converted into text.
-Closed captions allow everyone to understand your video and on top of that: it helps your video SEO.
+Closed captions allow everyone to understand your video and on top of that: it helps your videos rank in search engines.

 Closed captions are added as a text document.
 Google extracts keywords from these closed captions, which allows even more people to find your video.